matryer/xbar/README.md

 [Browse our plugins](https://github.com/matryer/bitbar-plugins) to find useful scripts, or [write your own](https://github.com/matryer/bitbar#writing-plugins).

-Or just download the plugin of your choice into your BitBar plugins directory and choose `Refresh` from one of the BitBar menus.
-Remember to use `chmod +x {pathname}` before you use the plugins.
+Or, just download the plugin of your choice into your BitBar plugins directory and choose `Refresh` from one of the BitBar menus.
+(Remember to use `chmod +x {pathname}` before you use the plugins.)
   * `pathname` - The pathname of the file

 ### Configure the refresh time